10742NAT Certificate IV in Christian Ministry and Theology

 10742NAT Certificate IV in Christian Ministry and Theology.

-Applicants must be actively involved in a Christian church and be able to read and write English to a sufficient standard to work with the supplied course materials (samples of course materials are available for review).
+Applicants must be actively involved in a Christian church and be able to read and write English to a sufficient standard to work with the supplied course materials.

 WORK-BASED TRAINING (WBT)